PathlyLearningPlatform/Backend/README.md

 When progress is invisible, students feel lost and start questioning if their effort is even paying off.

 Our solution is **advanced progress tracking** with detailed statistics and insights.
 Learners can clearly see what they’ve achieved, how far they’ve come, and what’s next.
 By making growth measurable and visible, the platform helps students stay motivated and confident in their journey.

-# What This Project Is

-This project is a learning platform designed to guide students and learners step by step as they build new skills as well as the way for teachers and field experts help students and learners all over the world learn, by sharing and testing knowledge in a structured way.

-It provides **structured learning paths** with clear guidance, **advanced progress tracking** with meaningful statistics and insights and **toolkit for creating learning paths** with the help of AI.

-Instead of wandering through scattered resources, learners follow a clear path, measure their growth, and stay motivated and teachers and field experts get a way to help students and learnes achieve their educational goals.

 # Core Features